christopher-adolphe/fm-challenge-creative-agency/README.md

 #### On the JS side:
 - I have used **Swiper** for the project slider.
 It is the first time that I'm using this plugin and it was easy to implement as it is well documented.
 It also comes with a parallax option out of the box which is great for customizing animations on the slides.
 - I used intersection Observer API to control the display of the scroll to top button.
-This is a cleaner approach as compared to adding a listener to the sroll event.
+This is a cleaner approach as compared to adding a listener to the scroll event.

 ```js
 const btnElem = document.getElementById('btn-scroll-top');